codenotallk/calculator/README.md

 At this point I need a response object.

 Now the server can perform the basic operations, sum, subb, multiply and divide. that's it. bye.

+## Part 2 - Step 4 - Adding repository - persistence by file

+Before create the endpoint to consult all the operations already did.
+I need to add repository first.
+The layout will start that way.

+Now each request will be persisted.
+Now I can retrieve all these registers. that's it.